cpliakas/dynamo-db-odm/README.md

 ```

-### Attribute Renderers
+### Attribute Transformers

-Renderers convert the value stored in the database to something that is
+Transformers convert attribute values set through the entity object to something
-normalized or native to PHP.
+else.

-The following example builds upon the book entity above to use a renderer that
+The following example builds upon the book entity above to use a transformer
-converts a Unix timestamp stored in the `created` attribute to a `\DateTime`
+that converts a `\DateTime` object to a Unix timestamp stored in the `created`
-object when it is accessed.
+attribute.

 ```php